Nepal at the 1984 South Asian Games

 Nepal participated in the first edition of SAG, 1984 South Asian Games at Dasarath Stadium, Kathmandu, Nepal from 17 to 23 September 1984.
-A total of 105 competitors representing Nepal, participated in the games.
-Nepal was the host of the first South Asian Games.
-It finished fourth at the medal tally with a total medals count of 24 including 4 golds, 12 silvers and 8 bronzes.
+A total of 105 competitors representing Nepal, participated in the first South Asian Games, which Nepal hosted.
+It finished fourth in the medal tally with 24 medals, including 4 golds, 12 silvers and 8 bronzes.

 Medalists

-Ashok Kumar Karki was a double medalist from Nepal in two events of Weightlifting.
+Ashok Kumar Karki was a double medalist from Nepal in two weightlifting events.
 Medalists representing Nepal are as follows: